 A male patient will feel a burning discomfort during urination.
 He will have odd discharges emerging from his penis.
 Watch out for stains in the underwear for this.
 Likewise, enlargement of the testicles is a symptom of Chlamydia in its first stage.

-Those who performed oral sex can get sore throat.
+Those who performed oral sex can get a sore throat.

 The usage of protection when having sex performs a vital role in the spread of STDs.
 We ought to know about that and inform ourselves so as not to put in danger our and other people’s health and wellness.